cdebeule/cdebeule.github.io/content/project/bruus-flensberg-errata/index.md

 ---
 title: Bruus and Flensberg Errata
-summary: Errata for Many-Body Quantum Theory in Condensed Matter Physics: An Introduction by  Henrik Bruus and Karsten Flensberg.
-Work in progress.
+summary: 'Errata for Many-Body Quantum Theory in Condensed Matter Physics: An Introduction by  Henrik Bruus and Karsten Flensberg.
+Work in progress.'
 tags:
   - errata
 date: '2023-11'